traysonkelii/RMP-api/README.md

 Please [open an issue](https://github.com/traysonkelii/RMP-api/issues/new) for support or questions.
-The api is built off of the Hapi Framework and the majority of the node modules are plugins to support that framework a more detailed description of instructions can be found at their site [Here](https://hapijs.com/).
+The api is built off of the Hapi Framework and the majority of the node modules are plugins to support that framework a more detailed description of instructions can be found at their site [here](https://hapijs.com/).
+The UI for testing and demo is based off the hapi-swagger node moduel found [here](https://github.com/glennjones/hapi-swagger)

 ## Contributing